primno/dataverse/README.md

-# Dataverse library for Node.JS
+# Dataverse libraries for Node.JS

 ![build](https://img.shields.io/github/actions/workflow/status/primno/dataverse/test.yml)

-This repository is a monorepo to connect and make WebAPI requests for Dataverse / D365.
+This repository is a monorepo to connect and make WebAPI requests to Dataverse / D365.

 ## Packages